Bridgeport, Connecticut: 19th century

 In 1852, Barnum began an endeavor with William Noble to develop the land (inherited by Noble) on the other side of the Pequonnock River, across the river from Bridgeport to be known as "East Bridgeport" with Washington Park at the center.
 The new neighborhood had homes, commerce, and factories, centered around East Main Street.
 The neighborhood eventually became the East Side of Bridgeport (occasionally spelled "Eastside").

 In 1863, during the Civil War, the Bridgeport Standard ran a series of articles encouraging the creation of a public park in the city.
 This led wealthy residents P.T.
 Barnum, William Noble and Nathaniel Wheeler to purchase the land on Long Island Sound and donating the land to the city in 1864.
 The land on the shore became Seaside Park.
 A second park was built near East Main Street, when in 1878, James Beardsley donated more than 100 acre to the city along the Pequonnock River under the condition that the land be "kept the same forever as a public park".
 Both parks were designed by Frederick Law Olmsted, known for creating Central Park.
 These two large public parks gave Bridgeport the nickname "The Park City".

-The county's Roman Catholic seat, St. Augustine Cathedral was finished in 1869, built by the Irish who had arrived 30 year earlier.
-Saint James Church, predating the archdiocese of Hartford, was the first Roman Catholic congregation in Fairfield County, starting with 250 members in 1842.
+The county's Catholic seat, St. Augustine Cathedral was finished in 1869, built by the Irish who had arrived 30 year earlier.
+Saint James Church, predating the Archdiocese of Hartford, was the first Catholic congregation in Fairfield County, starting with 250 members in 1842.
 The congregation gave rise to St Augustine's in Sterling Hill, the seat of the Diocese of Bridgeport.

 Following the Civil War, the town held several iron foundries and factories manufacturing firearms, metallic cartridges, horse harnesses, locks, and blinds.
 Wheeler & Wilson's sewing machines were exported throughout the world.

 Bridgeport absorbed the West End and the village of Black Rock and its busy harbor in 1870.
 In 1875, P. T. Barnum was elected mayor of the town, which afterwards served as the winter headquarters of Barnum and Bailey's Circus and Buffalo Bill's Wild West Show.
 Barnum also helped establish Fairfield County's first hospital (Conn.'s 3rd) and the Bridgeport-Port Jefferson ferry, connecting the town to Long Island.

 Harvey Hubbell founded Hubbell Incorporated in Bridgeport in 1888.
 The Holmes & Edwards Silver Co. was founded in 1882, its wares sold nationally, and the company became part of the International Silver Company in 1898.
 (The H&E brand continued well into the 1950s and was advertised in national magazines such as LIFE and Ladies' Home Journal.)